 I was excited for this opportunity to test Beyond Meat, a new plant-based sustainable meat substitute, and found that the Fiesta flavor crumbles make a delicious taco topping.
 Click here for my recipe.read more

 This is a humpback whale, lunge feeding less than 20 yards from shore near New Brighton State Beach in Santa Cruz County.
 The humpbacks showed up a month or so ago, following massive schools of anchovies into the Monterey Bay.
 I used to get a thrill seeing far-distant spouts from the beach.
-NEVER did I think whales would show up a stone’s throw away.read more
+I never expected to see such majesty so close to shore.read more

 There are some things – images, tastes, sounds – that separate the forest and the trees, the dancer and the dance, the beautiful and the sublime.
 You stumble across them in the most unlikely moments, making every encounter with magnificence that much more magnificent.